isomerpages/nlb-learning/_sustainability/Adults Seniors/Learning Pathways.md

 ---
 Think of learning pathways as appetizers.
 Get started on your learning journey with curated programmes and content before delving deeper into topics that interest you.

-We start with getting to know about the Green Economy, and renewing our appreciation of a City In Nature.
+We start with getting to know about the Green Economy, and renewing our appreciation of a <a href="#city-in-nature">City In Nature</a>.

 <h3><b>Understanding the Green Economy</b></h3>
 The Green Economy is one of the five key pillars in Singapore’s Green Plan.
 We break it down to its key concepts from circulatory to going low-carbon with practical skills you can learn.